Snow leopard: Characteristics

 Its canine teeth are 28.6 mm long and are more slender than those of the other Panthera species.

-In relation to the length of its skull and width of its palate, it has large nasal openings, which allow for increasing the volume of air inhaled with each breath, and at the same time for warming and humidifying cold dry air.
-It is not especially adapted to high-altitude hypoxia.

-The snow leopard shows several adaptations for living in a cold, mountainous environment.
-Its small rounded ears help to minimize heat loss.
-Its broad paws well distribute the body weight for walking on snow, and have fur on their undersides to increase the grip on steep and unstable surfaces; it also helps to minimize heat loss.
-Its long and flexible tail helps to maintain balance in the rocky terrain.
+The snow leopard shows several adaptations for living in cold, mountainous environments.
+Its small rounded ears help to minimize heat loss, and its broad paws effectively distribute the body weight for walking on snow.
+Fur on the undersides of the paws enhances its grip on steep and unstable surfaces, and helps to minimize heat loss.
+Its long and flexible tail helps the cat to balance in rocky terrain.
 The tail is very thick due to fat storage, and is covered in a thick layer of fur, which allows the cat to use it like a blanket to protect its face when asleep.

 The snow leopard differs from the other Panthera species by a shorter muzzle, an elevated forehead, a vertical chin and a less developed posterior process of the lower jaw.
-It cannot roar despite its partly ossified hyoid bone, as its 9 mm short vocal folds provide little resistance to airflow.
+Despite its partly ossified hyoid bone, a snow leopard cannot roar, as its 9 mm short vocal folds provide little resistance to airflow.

+Its nasal openings are large in relation to the length of its skull and width of its palate; thanks to their size the volume of air inhaled with each breath is optimised, and the cold dry air becomes warmer.
+It is not especially adapted to high-altitude hypoxia.

 Distribution and habitat

 The snow leopard is distributed from the west of Lake Baikal through southern Siberia, in the Kunlun Mountains, Altai Mountains, Sayan and Tannu-Ola Mountains, in the Tian Shan, through Tajikistan, Kyrgyzstan, Uzbekistan and Kazakhstan to the Hindu Kush in eastern Afghanistan, Karakoram in northern Pakistan, in the Pamir Mountains, the Tibetan Plateau and in the high elevations of the Himalayas in India, Nepal and Bhutan.
-In Mongolia, it inhabits the Mongolian and Gobi Altai Mountains and the Khangai Mountains.
+In Mongolia, they inhabit the Mongolian and Gobi Altai Mountains and the Khangai Mountains.
 In Tibet, it occurs up to the Altyn-Tagh in the north.

+In northeastern Afghanistan's isolated Wakhan Corridor, it was recorded by camera traps at 16 locations.